Affiliate disclosure: This post may contain Amazon affiliate links. As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Final Thoughts

-Chicken kabobs on the grill are a fast summer grilling recipe when you keep the method simple.
-Cut the chicken evenly, marinate it long enough to add flavor, and pull it from the grill when the thickest piece reaches 165°F.
+Chicken kabobs on the grill are one of the easiest ways to make a colorful summer dinner without overcomplicating the meal.
+Keep the chicken pieces even, marinate them long enough for flavor, and grill over steady medium-high heat until the thickest piece reaches 165°F.